LukeGrahamLandry/franca/devlog.md

   bring that back when i actually do smaller types as a first class thing.
 - then can remove the stupid hack with allocating a list for the asm so it looks much neater.
-- so that gets the arith but cmp still needs to call a fucntion so has to return a list.
+- so that gets the arith but cmp still needs to call a fucntion so has to return a list. cant just compile first so inline fns work because then have to thread a FnWip through which is annoying. and even then, inlining doesn't project the args so i couldn't just poke through the ast like im doing now, would have to actually call it.

 FIXED: